|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Today we drive to the Hustain Nuruu (Pike Hustai) National Reserve to have a view of Przewalski Wild Horses, recently re-introduced back into Mongolia.
 The 90,000 hectares reserve was established in 1993 and the Takhi (the Mongolian name of wild horses) were brought to Mongolia from zoo parks within Holland.
 Within the reserve there are a number of Turkish graves and stone statues.
 The Ongot archaeological complex is also nearby.
 Tour the visitor's center to learn about conservation projects and current developments.
 After lunch, we drive back to Ulaanbaatar.

-Day 5: Genghis Khan’s 13th Century Park- Terelj Nation
+Day 5: Genghis Khan’s 13th Century Park- Terelj National Park

 We start our day with an excursion to the Genghis Khan’s 13th Century Theme Park to explore & experience the way of living, customs, tradition and military activities of 13th century's Mongolia.
 Take part in everyday life activities of Mongols and learn about state affairs, livestock breeding, cooking, traditions, customs and garments etc. Enroute, explore the Monument Complex dedicated to Genghis Khan in Tsonjin Boldog.
 Genghis Khan Statue is the world’s tallest equestrian statue.